Overview

 • By object property: Choose a property available on the object type for the layer, and add a geometry configured to use that property to the map.

-• By geometry type: contains all the various geometry types that can be rendered by the Map.
+• By geometry type: Select from all the various geometry types that can be rendered by the Map.
 Only those geometries which can be fully configured for the layer's object type are enabled.

 Each geometry contains many attributes that can be styled, which are covered in detail on each geometry's respective page.
 Most attributes on geometries follow the value-based styling paradigm described in the following section.